agrestio/agrest/UPGRADE-NOTES.md

 ## Upgrading to 3.2

+### Response with overlapping relationship / attribute "includes" is include order dependent [#406](https://github.com/agrestio/agrest/issues/406)

+If you are using combinations of relationship and attribute includes (e.g. `include=e2&include=e2.id`), you may have received more fields in response than you should, depending on the include order.
+And your code may have relied on such an incorrect behavior.
+If suddenly now you are getting less data than you expected for a given request, you will need to adjust client-side includes to match the data that you need.

 ### @QueryParameter types changed to Strings and Integers [#408](https://github.com/agrestio/agrest/issues/408)

 * Inspect your `@QueryParam` injection code and change Agrest types, such as `Include`, `Exclude`, etc. to Strings.